John Kearns: Shtick

 Kearns' follow-up, appearing at the Leicester Comedy Festival as No More Mr. Niche Guy, later becoming Shtick, acknowledged the impact of his previous show's success on himself and his career.
 Directed again by Brittain and returning to the same venue that had hosted his 2013 Edinburgh Festival Fringe run, The Voodoo Rooms, the show saw positive reactions from audiences and press, as well as another Foster's Comedy Awards win for Best Show.
 This win made Kearns the first and only act to ever win Best Newcomer and Best Show in consecutive years.

 Television

 In 2015, Kearns starred in BBC Three's Top Coppers alongside Steen Raskopoulos.

 Kearns has performed on multiple episodes of panel shows 8 Out of 10 Cats Does Countdown and Richard Osman's House of Games, and he was also a contestant on the fourteenth series of Taskmaster.
-Kearns is currently the assistant host of Comedy Central panel show Guessable?, which has run for four series.
+From 2020 to 2023 he was the assistant host of Comedy Central panel show Guessable?, which ran for four series.